 “Over the years, it’s become apparent that you have a decent network of your own.
 Much of it is New York based, but you have Shaolin contacts across the country.
 The Society has strong ties here and in Washington, it trickles down from there to localities.
 In the next twelve to eighteen months, we want to start working you into those directly.
 You are the obvious choice, not only because of organizational skills, also because, annoyingly I might add, you appear not to be aging.
 We may never need to replace the core again.”

 “I doubt we get to live forever, but, yes, we’re on a very slow track.
 I have to discuss this with Nikko and Zi as well, and I want to explore roles for Black and perhaps Chan.
-We, Chan and Ning more specifically, inherited Mrs. Fong’s Chinatown affiliates.
+We, Chan and Ning more specifically, inherited Mrs. Fong’s Chinatown connections.
 Every major city has a Chinatown, and the underground between them is well developed and influential.
-Chan inherited Mrs. Fong’s international network, nothing of significance happens Chinatown that Chan isn’t aware of.”
+Chan also inherited Mrs. Fong’s international network, nothing of significance happens Chinatown that Chan isn’t aware of.”

 Mrs. Epstein, “Once the turnover is complete, it is yours to run as you see fit.
 We aren’t going to insert ourselves, we will all be available for consultation of course.”

 “One other thing.
 Who is the tech guy?
 I know of him, I don’t even know his name.”

 “His name is Kaleph, nationality unknown, appears to be from one of the break off republics of the former Soviet Union.
 His name for the Society is Spider, symbolic of the web.
 He’s a hacker extraordinaire, a paraplegic and people averse.
 To say he’s a recluse is to understate.”

 “I know his disability is the fault of an abusive father, he’s found a way to extract something out of that.”